 - 29. Click on the View Scan tab. - 30.
-Click on the button to load a previously saved Multi-Scan measurement.
+Click on the 🗳 button to load a previously saved MultiScan measurement. - 31.
+There are many ways to visualize the result of a MultiScan measurement by utilizing the features on the View Scan tab.
+For detailed information, please refer to page 131.